Akshaya-ds/cognfizy-internship-task-1/README.md

-# 🚀 Cognfizy Internship Task 1 - Web Development
+# 🚀 Cognifzy Internship Task 1 - Web Development

 This project is part of my internship at **Cognfizy**.
 It demonstrates basic **HTML + CSS skills** by building simple but modern UI pages.